Kong/MVNRepo/README.md

 MVNRepo
 ======================
-This is a public MVN repository
+This is a public MVN repository hosted on GitHub.
+You're free to use it in your projects and contribute with new libraries.

 Usage
 --------